lipiji/TtT/README.md

 Tips to reproduce the results:
 - More epochs: more than 200;
-- Larger batchsize on GPUs such as V100.
+- Larger batchsize on GPUs with large memory such as V100.